 Is IDP.ALEXA.53 a virus or a false positive detection?

-Free versions of Avast, AVG, and Avira do not offer the users an automatic database update, as well as not being able to remove the viruses.
-Malware is a constantly changing thing, so it is pretty naive to use an antivirus solution with the databases for 2017 in 2021.
+Free versions of Avast, AVG, and Avira do not offer the users an automatic database update, as well as not able to remove viruses.
+Malware is constantly changing, so using an antivirus solution with the databases for 2017 in 2021 was pretty naive.
 Heuristic engines have this problem even more expressed.
-Without the updates, this element may false detect the elements of legit programs or files, claiming that they are suspicious.
+Without the updates, this element may falsely detect the elements of legit programs or files, claiming that they are suspicious.
 Such a “protection” is just a colander for possible viruses, but the danger of outdated bases is not over.
-Antiviruses with old detection databases often detect the legit programs because a security tool thinks it is suspicious of its activity.
-And idp.alexa.53 is exactly this case.
+Antiviruses with old detection databases often detect legitimate programs because a security tool thinks it is suspicious of its activity.
+And IDP.ALEXA.53 is one of such cases.

 This “virus” may be a part of the program you use every day.
-It may also be a popular Flash game file called “lovers” of all false positives.
-Most of the idp.alexa.53 detections appear during the installation of SeaMonkey or Plants vs. Zombies.
+It may also be a popular Flash game file called “Lovers” of all false positives.
+Most of the IDP.ALEXA.53 detections appear during the installation of SeaMonkey or Plants vs. Zombies.
 These games are 100% legit and do not carry any hazards to your PC.
-However, as I have already said, you need to be attentive because it is quite easy to miss a really hazardous virus.
-Sometimes, the name of idp.alexa.53 is assigned to real viruses, usually – browser hijackers or adware.
+However, as I have already said, you need to be attentive because it is quite easy to miss a hazardous virus.
+Sometimes, the name ALEXA.53 is assigned to real viruses, usually – browser hijackers or adware.

 Here is the short review for this threat:

 |Type||False detection, adware, browser hijacker, spyware, coin miner|